 "Uh, y-yes, I'm Jyou Kidou," Joe said.
 "My father said I could study some autopsy reports for one of my classes."

 He quickly dropped his notebook on the counter and, still clutching his jacket, fumbled around and produced his driver's license.
 She looked it over for a moment, then typed on her computer and printed a small card.
 "All right, Mr. Kidou," she said, sliding the card into a clip-on tag and handing it to him, "file room is the fifth door on the right."

 Joe thanked her and started down the hall.
-Contrary to what he had hoped, it really did look like one of the morgues from the horror movies: long and white, with fluorescent lights making the gray tiles shine.
+Contrary to what he had hoped, it really did look like a morgue from a horror movie: long and white, with fluorescent lights making the gray tiles shine.
 Even though it was almost eleven o'clock, it felt like midnight in the compressed space, his slow, stiff footsteps the only sounds.

-"Shh!"
-Joe hissed, putting a hand over his partner's mouth.
+"Shh!" he hissed, putting a hand over his partner's mouth.
 "Don't draw attention to yourself!
 There are people working just past those doors."

 "Come on, be respectful in here!"
-Joe huffed, but inside his stomach was tying itself in knots and jellifying his legs.
-Why did Gomamon have to say that?!
+Joe huffed, but inside his stomach was tying itself in knots and his legs were turning to jelly; why did Gomamon have to say that?!

 Gomamon looked over at the computer.
 "Why not just use that?" he asked.
 "They probably put it in there already."

 "We'll do that," Joe agreed, "but I want to see the actual papers too; whoever transcribed it into the computer might have left something out.
 We've got to be thorough, or Izzy will make us come back here…" he paused, looking around and hoping nobody could hear him through the door.

 Gomamon shook his head.
 "Geez, Joe, I was kidding about the zombies," he muttered.
 "Lighten up, will ya?"